 We understand that you may be apprehensive about booking a holiday given the current uncertainty surrounding Brexit, however the European Commission has said that planes leaving from the UK will still be allowed to fly over the territory of the European Union, even in a no-deal scenario.
 So you can rest assured that your flight will still go ahead as planned.

 Yes.
 UK citizens can be reassured that regardless of the Brexit outcome planes will still fly between the UK and the EU: if a deal is agreed then we will be in a transition period, meaning everything will stay the same until the end of December 2020 and flights will continue as normal.
-Even if we are in a no-deal scenario, the European Commission has said that UK airlines will still be able to operate flights between the UK and the EU.
+Even if we are in a no-deal scenario, the European Commission has said that UK airlines will still be able to operate flights between the UK and the EU under contingency legislation.
 The UK government has offered similar assurances for EU airlines.

 There is nothing to suggest that you will not be able to continue with your holiday plans after Brexit.
 Even in a no-deal scenario, the European Commission has said flights to and from the UK will still be able to operate.

 Customers who book a package holiday (flights and accommodation) with a UK travel company enjoy the most comprehensive consumer protection: if you book a package, your holiday will be protected under the Package Travel Regulations, meaning you have a right to a full refund if your holiday can no longer be provided.

-When travelling to the EU after Brexit, the UK government recommends that you have six months left on your passport on the date of your arrival in an EU country.
+If we leave the EU without a deal, the UK Government recommends that you have six months left on your passport on the date of your arrival in an EU country.
+Note that the six months on your passport is only required if you are travelling after the date the UK leaves the EU.